 Flow is being collected until the required amount to release an item.

 The flow to item tracks the following statistics.
-These can be viewed by clicking on the object and then viewing the Statistics pane in Quick Properties.
+These can be viewed by clicking on the object and then viewing the Statistics panel in Properties.

 The total number amount of flow, measured in fluid units, that has entered the object.